valeriansaliou/sonic/PROTOCOL.md

 This document specifies the Sonic Channel protocol.
 Use it if you are looking to build your own Sonic Channel library, or if you are looking to debug Sonic using eg. `telnet` in command-line.

+To start a `telnet` session with your local Sonic instance, execute: `telnet ::1 1491`

+_Refer to sections below to interact with Sonic Channel._

 ---

 ### 1️⃣ Sonic Channel (uninitialized)